What is HEMA? Do you dress up?

-Membership costs $50 a month ($11.50 per class) and includes with it the opportunity to have an exemption under the Control of Weapons Act (1990) for steel swords.
+Membership costs $50 a month ($11.50 per class) for one class or $75 a month for both classes ($8.65 per class).
+Membership includes with it the opportunity to have an exemption under the Control of Weapons Act (1990) for steel swords.

 Additional short and introductory classes will be run throughout the year.
 These will be free for members but charged separately for casual students.